-2. For crust, add flour, powdered sugar, and salt to a food processor and process to blend.
-Add 1/2 c. cold butter and use on/off turns until the mixture resembles coarse meal.
-Add cold water and process just until the dough starts to stick together.
-Add more water by teaspoonfuls if the dough is dry.
+- Add flour, powdered sugar and salt to a food processor and process to blend.
+Add 1/2 cup cold butter and pulse until the mixture resembles coarse meal.
+Then add cold water and process just until the dough starts to stick together.
+If the dough is still dry, add more water by the teaspoon.

-3. Scoop about a tablespoon of dough into the cups of a mini muffin pan and press onto bottom and partially up sides.
+- Scoop about a tablespoon of dough into a mini muffin pan and press onto bottom and partially up sides.
 Bake until golden brown, about 15 minutes.
-Remove from oven and cool in pans 5 minutes.
-Use a knife to pop out the crust cups and cool completely on a wire rack.
+Remove from oven and cool in pan for 5 minutes.
+Use a knife to pop out the mini tart shells.
+Cool completely on a wire rack.

 - Put milk and vanilla bean paste in a medium saucepan and bring to a boil over medium-heat.